When it comes to fall and winter clothing, most of us think of outerwear.

 This lightly textured leather feels classic, refined, and always right.
 Plus, it’s the easiest material to dress up or dress down, getting the job done for any occasion.

-Everyday wear is easy with jeans, but if you have an important meeting coming up, they’ll do just fine with your new suit, too.
+Everyday wear is easy with all types of jeans, but if you have an important meeting coming up, they’ll do just fine with your new suit, too.

 A patent-leather Chelsea boot offers similar durability to pebbled leather, but the glossy sheen can feel a bit dressier (and they’re more water-friendly, too).